 Buck Run Medication Record

 Please complete this form and present it at check- in with any medication your child needs to take while at camp.
 PLEASE PRINT.

+Name of Scout: Pack Number:

+Date attending camp: -

-Leader in Charge attending camp:
+Leader in Charge attending g camp:

 Medications to be taken at camp:

 Туре How Often Times Procedure

-Emergency Phone Number of Parent or Guardian:
+Emergency Phone Number of Parent or Guardian 1: -

-Doctor's Name: Phone:
+Doctor's Name: I Phone:

 Other Relevant Information?

+-54-